Cobb County DUI Lawyers

 How is the OSAH administrative hearing conducted in my Cobb DUI case?

-What happens if I lose my license suspension hearing and how does that affect my Cobb DUI criminal charges?
+What happens if I lose my license suspension hearing, and how does that affect my Cobb DUI criminal charges?

 Can I handle the license suspension hearing myself in my Cobb DUI case?